jharr246/spaceX/README.md

 ## GraphQL Practice - Space X

 This react app was created to practice making queries to a GraphQL API.
-The selected mission makes a query to display the mission details.

 ## Available Scripts